Jonathan Sprout: Force For Good

 In 2016, concerned by current national and global events yet inspired by the heroes he had written about, Sprout founded Force For Good to uplift, unify, inspire, energize, and engage people in responsible civic duties.

 Sprout worked with co-producer Joe Mennonna for two years, orchestrating 24 original music pieces.
 He worked two more years creating films for each piece of music with Emmy-winning filmmaker Rodney Whittenberg.
 Force For Good’s songs and films address important issues, including sensible gun control, immigration reform, climate change, renewable energy, hunger, homelessness, and racial and gender equality.

-Force For Good will release one film each month, beginning in January 2020 with Ice, a piece about the melting of the polar ice caps and the effects of climate change.
-The Force For Good audio CD Passions will be released February 2020 followed by Innocence, slated to debut February 2021.
+Force For Good has released one film each month, beginning in January 2020 with Ice, a piece about the melting of the polar ice caps and the effects of climate change.
+The Force For Good audio CD Passions was released February 2020 and followed by a second CD, Innocence, in February 2021.
 The Passions CD debuted on the February ZMR Top 100 Charts at #4, and placed #2 on the March Top 100 charts.
 The film “Safe” (about sensible gun regulation) is a Finalist in the Independent Shorts Awards.

+Kathy Parsons from Mainly Piano conducted a wonderful interview with Jonathan about Force For Good Music and his career.